 Sun Country is finally relenting after nearly 3 days of horrible headlines and a storm of criticism from passengers, airline industry experts and more.
 And most importantly, the airline is starting to address the nightmare they put their own passengers through.

 The whole incident – and the airline’s initial response – seems to have vaporized much of the remaining goodwill flyers had for “Minnesota’s Hometown Airline” as it transformed into a low cost carrier.

 Sun Country failed to take responsibility right off the bat, with CEO Bricker stating, “If there's not a flight out, there's not a flight out.”
 Shortly after, a Senior VP stated they weren’t sure if a charter was even considered.

 The inability of Sun Country to hold itself accountable for abandoning 250 of their customers in a foreign country only exacerbated the problem and allowed it to snowball into a PR nightmare.
 Until now, their response has been tone deaf and fallen far short.

-Ultimately, this is what one should expect from a company who replaces their CEO with an executive from an airline which is infamously known for cutting costs.
-It’s also what happens when a local family divests themselves of a much-beloved airline and allows a NY investment firm to take over and implement cost cutting measures, including cutting many tenured employees.
+Ultimately, this is what one should expect from a company that replaces their CEO with an executive from an airline that is infamously known for cutting costs.
+It's also what happens when a local family divests themselves of a much-beloved airline and allows a NY investment firm to take over and implement cost cutting measures, including cutting many tenured employees.